We are delighted that you have chosen to apply to Saint Mary’s University of Minnesota!

 The summer before you start senior year is usually the best time to start.
 Most students work on college applications during their fall semester of senior year.

 Take more rigorous classes.
-Try a college-level course.
-Challenge yourself to develop better study habits and get a taste of what college will be like.
-College-level courses, as well as Advanced Placement courses, will transfer into Saint Mary’s either as general requirements or as electives.
+Challenge yourself to develop better study habits.
+Try a college-level course and get a taste of what college will be like.
+College-level courses, as well as Advanced Placement courses, will transfer to most colleges as general requirements or electives.
+Each school has different requirements for transfer credits so make sure you talk with your admission counselor to learn more.

 You are more than test scores.
 Try joining a high school or community sport, club, or organization.
-Saint Mary’s looks for students who are willing to challenge themselves.
+Colleges look for students who are willing to challenge themselves.
 If you are already involved, stick with it!

 Start looking at outside scholarships.
 Ask your guidance counselor for a local list, and search online for other scholarships.